gitter-badger/maltretieren.github.com/_posts/core-samples/2014-02-22-sensitive.md

 ## Step by step to use sensitive for your project
 * install qrencode (
+On Mac:
 sudo port install qrencode
+On Raspi
+sudo apt-get install qrencode
 * add sensitive to your nodejs project
 * if you are already using express for your project its fine.
 Otherwise add connect/express to your dependencies
 * make a folder public/tmp